Supporters Like You

 Read more of their story

 Feeling grateful for two healthy kids of their own, the Carneys decided they wanted to help Seattle Children’s continue its mission to provide hope, care and cures for sick kids.
-Jim, who is a Certified Financial Planner™, was familiar with Charitable Lead Trusts and thought the option made a lot of sense for them.
+Jim, a retired wealth manager, was familiar with Charitable Lead Trusts and thought the option made a lot of sense for them.

 Jim and Melody wanted to support the hospital, but they also wanted to be tax-smart about their donation.
 After consulting with their own advisors, they funded the gift with cash proceeds from the sale of a property.
 A Charitable Lead Trust ended up being a great way to offset the resulting tax burden while also maintaining long-term control over the assets in the trust.
 Jim said, “For families like us, who are still saving for retirement, this may be a good option.”